Craniotomy is a surgery to cut a bony opening in the skull. A section of the skull, called a bone

 - Bring a list of allergies to medication or foods.

 Patients are admitted to the hospital the morning of surgery.
 The nurse will explain the preoperative process and discuss any questions you may have.
 An anesthesiologist will talk with you to explain the effects of anesthesia and its risks.

 What happens during surgery?

-Depending on the underlying problem being treated and complexity,
+Depending on the underlying problem being treated,

 can take 3 to 5 hours or longer.

 The patient’s head is placed in a three-pin